dougbutner/wavvys/README.md

 We select one winner in four categories: Music Video, Single, Live Performance, and Album

 ## Schedule
-After a 15-week weekly run, Wavvys have been changed to monthly awards.
+After a 15-week weekly run, Wavvys have been changed to monthly awards starting July 2020.
+The WMAs are released at the beginning of each month recognizing the month previous.

 ## Team
 The Wavvys are hosted by [Douglas Butner](https://douglas.life) and edited by [Karelia Blum](https://instagram.com/the_blum_universe).

 Both Douglas and Karelia make the selections.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzMzNTg0NjAsNjUyNDc0MDA4LC01MT
+eyJoaXN0b3J5IjpbMTM2MDM5NjYzMiw2NTI0NzQwMDgsLTUxNz
-cxNDgwNjMsMjc1ODcyMzgzXX0=
+E0ODA2MywyNzU4NzIzODNdfQ==
 -->